You're stuck.

 Fire the dev or fix the process?

+27 years.
 Built and sold a SaaS.
 Still run production systems.
+I know what breaks.

 What I help with: